Article History

 Making the ROM with make_rom.sh

-You first modify make_rom.sh, open it in a text editor and search for this line:
+You first have to modify make_rom.sh, open it in a text editor and search for this line:

 ../../mod2gbt/mod2gbt template.mod song